 It’s therefore best to keep your credit utilisation low and spend within your means.
 This will save you from high interest rates and also help you build your credit score.

 As you can see, having good credit is not out of reach.
-By following these simple steps, you’d soon be on your way to a good credit score.
+By following these simple steps, you’ll soon be on your way to a good credit score.